Affiliate link disclosure – The BMW Repair Guide uses affiliate links in their site. For more information on affiliate links, please click here.

 - Once the condenser is loose, GENTLY nudge the left side of the condenser back towards the engine.
 You just want to give yourself enough room to gain access to the three 10mm bolts holding the auxiliary fan in place.

-- Unsnap the power supply on the right side of the fan and remove from engine compartment.
+- Unsnap the power supply on the right side of the fan and remove it from the engine compartment.

 - Using a piece of paper and pen, mark the direction of the serpentine belt as it makes its way through the pulleys.
 We have also included a diagram for your convenience.